binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-1-intro.md

 If you want to control a unix system, there is no tool like the command-line.
 While many management tools are available for unix, none of them are as capable as the raw command-line.
-The CLI is the first-supported interface for any unix tool and the most completely supported.
+The cli is the first-supported interface for virtually any unix tool and also the best supported.

 This makes bash the essential and standard tool for interacting with these other tools programmatically, especially when it is necessary to coordinate with more than one of them at a time.
+Python is sometimes referred to as a "glue" language, but bash embodies this idea better than python.

-As clunky as bash can seem, using other scripting languages to glue together a bunch of other cli commands is far more clunky and likely a mistake (with perhaps the exception of other shell languages).
+And as clunky as bash can seem, using other (non-shell) scripting languages to run a bunch of cli commands is far more clunky and probably a mistake.

 ### Conciseness